 Azerbaijan's score difference of about 10 in social inclusion has a positive relationship with the c-coefficient, indicating that the emphasis given in policy documents could have contributed to the increase in social inclusion score in 2021.
 The same can be observed in Kazakhstan, Kyrgyz Republic, and Uzbekistan, with the latter CA country showing the strongest correlation of 0.94.
 The score difference of 2.5 in Uzbekistan from 2010 to 2021 could be traced back to the level of emphasis provided to the social inclusion indicators.
-This implies an excellent opportunity for Uzbekistan to improve its social inclusion showing a negative correlation in social inclusion, with the highest score difference for social inclusion at 10.62.
+This implies an excellent opportunity for Uzbekistan to improve its social inclusion performance if greater policy emphasis is given to access to basic services and resources, gender balance, and social protection (Figure 27). xiv Tajikistan is the only country showing a negative correlation in social inclusion, with the highest score difference for social inclusion at 10.62.
 The negative correlation indicates that an increase in social inclusion score between 2010 and 2021 has been achieved, although the policy documents give a relatively lower emphasis.
 Overall, the results for social inclusion indicate that policies in Azerbaijan and CA countries should not shift policy emphasis away from social inclusion indicators but address them together with economic and environmental issues to ensure a green and inclusive growth transition.
-Gender balance, social equity, and social protection continue to be
+Gender balance, social equity, and social protection continue to be challenging in these countries, including upper middle-income countries like Azerbaijan and Kazakhstan.